enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-ii.md

 -- John	28
 ```

-**Note**: The order at which we get the key-value pairs will not be the same every time.
+**Note**: The order in which we get the key-value pairs will not be the same every time.

 This is because the `pairs` function in Lua **iterates over the key-value pairs** in a table in an **arbitrary order**.
 This means that the order in which the `for` loop iterates over the key-value pairs **may vary each time you run** the program.